 Assignments to each waiting list shall be in order based upon suitable type and size of apartment, date Priority and/or Preference points are granted as established in these policies, and the date and time the application is received.
 Generally, an Eligible Applicant with the highest Priority and/or Preference points and the earliest date of approval of such Priority and/or Preference points per category of apartment size will be placed at the top of each waiting list.
-If no Application with approved Priority and/or Preference points exists, an Eligible Applicant with the earliest date and time of application will be placed at the top of each waiting list.
+If no Application with approved Priority and/or Preference points date and time of application will be placed at the top of each waiting list.
 This explanation does not pertain to State assisted public housing, which is detailed below and in 760 CMR 5.09 (1)